FloraFinder.com

 Loosely speaking, plants that regrow from the ground each year, either from seed or from roots persisting from previous years, are herbaceous plants, and are listed here.
 See also the bibliography of trees and shrubs, or the bibliography of arid climate plants.

 Note: book cover sizes in the list below are shown relative to each other.
 The list is organized by primary author.
 Some out-of-copyright books are available free at the supplied links.
-Where possible, range maps are taken directly from the books.

 Author(s): Alden, Peter; Cassie, Brian